 Brief

 The brief was to build a marketing site that did one thing well: turn site visitors into enquiry-form submissions.
-Not a portfolio for fellow MUAs to admire, not a shop, not a blog with weekly posts she'd never write.
+Not a portfolio for fellow MUAs to admire, not a shop, not a blog with weekly posts she would never write.
 A booking funnel, dressed up in a brand that looked as expensive as her work.

 Approach

 The site is built as a photography-led marketing funnel.
 Every page is structured around a single conversion path: see the work, read the testimonials, fill in the enquiry form.
-There are six pages total — Home, Services, Enquiries, About, Blog, Instagram — but four of them exist only to lead to the fifth.
+There are six pages total, Home, Services, Enquiries, About, Blog, Instagram, but four of them exist only to lead to the fifth.

 A few deliberate omissions:

-- No pricing — bridal makeup is sold through consultation, not a price page.
+- No pricing, bridal makeup is sold through consultation, not a price page.
 Pricing on the site would attract the wrong leads and kill the right ones.

-- No automated booking calendar — same reason.
+- No automated booking calendar, same reason.
 Abigail wants to triage enquiries by hand and quote against availability.

-- No "About me as an artist" essay — the testimonials and the work do that job better than a 600-word bio could.
+- No "About me as an artist" essay, the testimonials and the work do that job better than a 600-word bio could.

 Outcome